mpg-age-bioinformatics/htseq-tools/README.md

 #### make.genome

 Create genome file for bedtools.
-The output is a tab-delimited file of chromosome name followed by it length.
+The output is a tab-delimited file of chromosome name followed by its length.

 Usage:
 ```